 Number of Deaths in a year | No information |

 During the day, the species is active and has been recorded hunting fish and crabs.
 It stalks its prey using intricate and varied camouflage.
-This species’ usual base colour is dark brown.
+This species’ usual base color is dark brown.

 Those who have been disturbed or attacked rapidly change color to a pattern of black, dark brown, and white with yellow patches around the mantle, arms, and eyes.
 To fend off potential predators, the arm tips are frequently painted bright red.